 Meanwhile Susie, who has a love for wildlife and classical music, tries to escape the dark past she endured at the hands of Shep by submerging herself in music.

 As the story progresses, the music and lyrics paint a picture while the happy and sad times unravel as they journey through life.

 This book, the second of the series, is a winsome look at the travails of a family.
 There is heartbreak and joy, pleasure and pain; like a lot of other families.
 Donna has a unique way of tying the situations together with music.
 Music is such a universal fount of encouragement, enjoyment and courage.
 Your heart will be lifted up and you might shed a tear.

-I found a handful of misspelled words, some misplaced words, and some troubles with the timeline.
-The Troubles With Hope volume 2 gets an increased score of 3 out of 5 stars because of the unique use of music throughout the book.
+The Troubles With Hope volume 2 gets a score of 3 out of 5 stars because of the unique use of music throughout the book.

 You can buy Donna’s book:

 Copyright © 2017 Mark L Schultz except for the author's introduction

 An avid reader, typobuster, and the Hyper-Speller.
 I am a husband, father, and grandfather.